• ROENFR

 d) in case the conditions for adopting an opinion are not met, the points of view of the parties expressed in the CES Plenary will be adopted and transmitted to the initiator;

 Art.
-33 – (1) In exercising its attributions, in accordance with the provisions of Article 21 of Law no. 248/2013 regarding the organization and functioning of CES, with subsequent amendments and completions, the CES Plenary adopts resolutions, usually by the consensus of the present members, according to the attendance list.
+33 – (1) In exercising its attributions, in accordance with the provisions of Article 21 of Law no. 248/2013 regarding the organization and functioning of CES, with subsequent amendments and completions, the CES Plenary adopts resolutions, as a rule, by consensus of the present members, according to the attendance list.

-(2) In case consensus is not achieved, resolutions are adopted by a vote, with a majority of 3/4 of the number of present members of the CES Plenary.
+(2) In case consensus is not achieved, resolutions are adopted by vote, with a majority of 3/4 of the number of members of the CES Plenary present.

-(3) Regarding the advisory activity, resolutions are adopted by a vote, with a majority of 2/3 of the number of present members of CES.
+(3) Regarding the opinion activity, resolutions are adopted by vote, with a majority of 2/3 of the number of CES members present.

-(4) In case a majority of 2/3 of the present members of CES is not obtained, the expressed points of view will be transmitted.
+(4) In case the majority of 2/3 of the number of CES members present is not obtained, the expressed points of view will be transmitted.

 Art.
 34 – (1) The proceedings of the Plenary are recorded audio/video.
 The recording of the meeting will be ensured by ST and archived.
 Based on the recording, ST will prepare the summary of the minutes of the meeting.

-(2) The minutes, signed by the person who prepared them, are transmitted by ST – CES via email to the members of the Plenary, 2 days before the next meeting.
-The minutes are approved in the next meeting of the Plenary, after which they are considered definitive and filed together with all materials related to the meeting.
+(2) The minutes, signed by the person who prepared it, are transmitted by ST – CES via email to the members of the Plenary, 2 days before the next meeting of the Plenary.
+The minutes are approved in the next meeting of the Plenary, after which it is considered definitive and filed together with all materials related to the meeting.

-(3) The draft opinions issued by the specialized committees of CES are transmitted to DGA, which will include them on the agenda of the Plenary meeting for the issuance of the CES opinion.
+(3) Draft opinions issued by the specialized committees of CES are transmitted to DGA, which will include them on the agenda of the Plenary meeting for the issuance of the CES opinion.

 Art.
 35 – The procedure for conducting the meetings of the Plenary is as follows: